iuscommunity/sphinx_iuscommunity/_rst/IUSDeveloperGuide.rst

 ----------------------------------------------

 Packages in the IUS repository never obsolete a RHEL package directly.
 Meaning, if I subscribe to an IUS repo nothing will update automatically.
-See The SafeRepo Initiative for more on this.
+See :ref:`The SafeRepo Initiative` for more on this.
 However, I can remove a RHEL package and replace it with an IUS package that provides the same package.
 This is accomplished through a few steps that need to be added to the spec file of the IUS package.